Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-which reduces to the circular confining potential when $\omega_x=\omega_y=\omega_0$.
-The appropriate parametrization of $V(x,y)$ in the case of a double well is more complicated.
+where $\omega_x$ ($\omega_y$) is the oscillator frequency in the $x$ ($y$) direction.
+When $\omega_x=\omega_y=\omega_0$, the elliptic confinement reduces to the circular (parabolic) one.
+The appropriate parametrization of $V(x,y)$ in the case of a double potential well is more complicated.
 Often a parametrization based on a 2D version of a two-center oscillator with a smooth necking is used.
-Details of the double-well parametrization are described in \cite{(Yan02b),yann09.2}.
+Details of the double-potential-well parametrization are described in \citeasnoun{(Yan02b),yann09.2}.

-\subsection{Mean-field for fermions: The UHF self-consistent Pople-Nesbet equations}
+\subsubsection{Mean-field equations for electrons: UHF wave functions using the Pople-Nesbet equations or Slater determinants with displaced Gaussians.}

-The UHF many-body wave function for $N$ fermions is a single Slater determinant
+The UHF many-body wave function for $N$ fermions is a single Slater determinant,